The secret of Monkey Island

 ScummVM port targeting stock low-end Atari ST/STE/Falcon/TT.

-Monkey Island 1+2 and Indy4 are playable on stock 8Mhz machines.
+Fate of Atlantis, Monkey Island 1 and Monkey Island 2 runs well on stock 8Mhz machines.

 Where can I buy the original game data files?